Retouch4me: Plug-ins

 In July 2022, Retouch4me announced the Heal OFX Video Plugin, a video retouching plug-in for DaVinci Resolve.
-Sharonov explained that the plug-in was developed to simplify the workflow for the users who employed the photographic Heal plug-in to retouch videos frame-by-frame.
+Oleg Sharonov explained that the plug-in was developed to simplify the workflow for the users who employed the photographic Heal plug-in to retouch videos frame-by-frame.

+Awards

+In April 2024, RetouchMe obtained the Technical Image Press Association award for the best AI portrait editing software.

 Reviews

 Retouch4me received positive reviews in professional media for nondestruсtive approach and preservation of skin tone, texture, and level of details.
 Patrick Hill from Fstoppers considered that the plug-ins raised the bar of AI automation in high-end photography.
 Sean McCormac, the Photoshop User reviewer, pointed out that they take care of the most tedious parts of retouching work.

 DOCMA (Germany's popular print magazine on image editing with Photoshop and Lightroom) and TechRadar included Retouch4me in their forecasts on the future of photography as a notable example of AI-powered technology.
 A photography news aggregator PetaPixel named it the best plugin for AI photo retouching in its 2022 rating.